 According to a famous tale, Draco represents Ladon, the ever-vigilant Dragon who was hired by the goddess Hera – Zeus’ wife – to guard the Golden Apples of Immortality at the Garden of the Hesperides.
 By some accounts, Ladon is immortal, but other stories say the Dragon was slain by Hercules on his Eleventh Labor.

 Draco reaches its loftiest position above the North Star Polaris on July evenings.
 Draco’s stars are faint, and you’ll need a dark country sky to picture this winding trail of stars.

 Bottom line: Find the constellation Draco the Dragon on July evenings.

-Joni Hall, Special Projects Manager and Financial Manager.
+Joni Stewart, Special Projects Manager and Financial Manager.
 Joni ensures that deadlines are met, that excellence is the standard, and that fiscal responsibility is upheld in all EarthSky projects and products.
 Since 2008, she has worked with clients and sponsors, as well as outside accountants and auditors, to implement the most up-to-date and accurate production and financial tracking systems available for our company.
 She also assists independent financial reviewers, providing the information they need to judge that our systems are sound.